target/libdart/README.md

 useful to be able to selectively _disable_ reference counting for just a particular section of code; the **Dart** `view` API allows for this.

-All of the types mentioned previously (`dart::heap`, `dart::buffer`, and `dart::packet`) contain the nested type `view`, which is respectively interoperable, and exports a read-only subset of the associated API.
+All of the types mentioned thus far (`dart::heap`, `dart::buffer`, `dart::packet`, and their strongly typed counterparts) contain the nested type `view`, which is respectively interoperable, and exports a read-only subset of the associated API.

 As a motivating example:
 ```c++